Adeste Fideles (O Come, All Ye Faithful) for early-intermediate pianists (piano solo): STUDIO LICENSE€1.99

 COMPLETE WORKS BUNDLE: Scenes From A Child’s Mind + All our Festive Music products! (total: 5 products)

 So, here are some of the reasons piano is so hard:

 a) One of the usual answers as to why the piano is hard to play, let alone to master, is because we can grow to not like it.
 To put things into perspective, it’s like liking food; I don’t know of anyone who finds eating ice cream hard.
 Whereas, I know a few people who find eating broccoli hard, even though it’s healthier than ice cream.

-Piano is also hard because we can’t be bothered to practise.
-If you look closely in this website, piano requires practising and, in addition, a few other qualities such as patience and strategic minds.
+b) Piano is also hard because we can’t be bothered to practise.
+If you look closely in this website, piano requires practising and in addition to that, a few other qualities such as patience and strategic minds.
 So, if we don’t want to suffer in the practice room, we must understand from the beginning that piano requires spending a considerable amount of time sitting on a piano stool.

 1. Every piano has its own idiosyncrasies; and quite often a pianist will have to perform in a different instrument.

 2. Each key can be differently adjusted to the next one.